xwang2713/github-action-hpcc-terraform/README.md

 Currently two users added: 1) Github App name 2) Github Action runner user: "runner".
 I think 2) make effect but need to confirm

+## Email Notification
+We created hpcc-test@hpccsystems.com shared account.
+But to enable use it in external network like Github a Topdesk ticket is required for "LN RISK- Appmail Relay".
+The ip must be fixed which unless we can fix Github Action runner ip it is not possible.
+At temporary work-around we use a gmail account.
+This account must enable 2-ways authentification and create app password from myaccount.google.com/apppasswords

 ## To Do

 ### Organize the Github Action repo